HabanaAI/gaudi-pytorch-bridge/docs/Pytorch_Operators_Split_Dtypes.rst

-hardshrink                               Yes      Yes      Yes     No    torch.Tensor heaviside                                Yes      Yes      Yes     No    torch.Tensor heaviside\_                              Yes      Yes      Yes     No    torch.Tensor hypot                                    Yes      Yes      Yes     No    torch.Tensor hypot\_                                  Yes      Yes      Yes     No    torch.Tensor index_add\_                              Yes      Yes      Yes     No    torch.Tensor
+hardshrink                               Yes      Yes      Yes     No    torch.Tensor heaviside                                Yes      Yes      Yes     No    torch.Tensor heaviside\_                              Yes      Yes      Yes     No    torch.Tensor histc                                    Yes      No       No      No    torch.Tensor histogram                                Yes      No       No      No    torch.Tensor hypot                                    Yes      Yes      Yes     No    torch.Tensor hypot\_                                  Yes      Yes      Yes     No    torch.Tensor index_add\_                              Yes      Yes      Yes     No    torch.Tensor